 \section{Introduction}

-The power grid is increasingly challenged by extreme events (such as extreme heat or cold) and cyber threats \cite{grid-security-Vyas}, lacking resilience to which can result in system collapses (i.e., blackouts).
+The power grid is increasingly challenged by extreme events (e.g., extreme heat or cold) and cyber threats \cite{grid-security-Vyas}, lacking resilience to which can result in system collapses (i.e., blackouts).
 In June 2025, a severe heatwave pushed New York’s electric grid to its limits, triggering widespread outages across the Tri-State area affecting thousands of Queens residents.
 The 2021 Texas power crisis \cite{2021TexasPowerCrisis}, caused by extreme cold in winter, left 4.5 million homes without power.
 Ukraine Cyber-attacks in 2015-2016 \cite{ukrain2015}\cite{lee2017crashoverride} brought down sections of the Ukrainian power grid causing power outages for roughly 230,000 consumers.
 New attack models such as MadIoT \cite{madiot}\cite{gridwarm} are theoretically capable of manipulating load demand at a large number of locations to make the system unstable or collapse.

-With the growing threats, power system operators and planners increasingly need to evaluate survivability under a large set of extreme events (e.g. a set of possible peak or abnormal load conditions) which could possibly cause system collapse \cite{powerblackout}. {Early diagnosis that proactively detects the vulnerability of the system and identifies the impact of the failure} can significantly enhance reliability and resiliency against high-impact failures.
+With the growing threats, power system operators and planners increasingly need to evaluate survivability under a large set of extreme events (e.g., a set of possible peak or abnormal load conditions) which could possibly cause system collapse \cite{powerblackout}. {Early diagnosis that proactively detects system vulnerability and identifies the impact of the failure} can significantly improve reliability and resiliency against high-impact failures.